 The Burying Ground trades in authentically delivered, rustic old-timey country-blues, and swinging, jazz-flecked folk music.
 The core duo of Devora Laye (washboard, vocals, saw) and Woody Forster (guitar, vocals) are known for songwriting that illuminates the human experience, and reflects the modern day by touching on mental health, the trauma of war, social justice and good old-fashioned lost and found love.
 It is today’s commentary on a framework of vintage music.

-They have been charming diverse crowds, across all ages and musical tastes, in large and small venues throughout Western Canada, the United States, Netherlands, Belgium, Germany and Ireland.
+They have been charming diverse crowds, across all ages and musical tastes, in large and small venues throughout Canada, the United States and Europe.
 To date, they have released three albums that have all hit radio charts.
 The duo are accompanied by a rotating cast of masterful backing musicians.